clusterio/clusterio/docs/configuration.md

 Defaults to null.

-### master.external_address
+### controller.external_address

-External address the master server is accessible on.
+External address the controller is accessible on.
-Currently only used for `clusteriomaster bootstrap create-ctl-config` in order to give the right url to connect to.
+Currently only used for `clusteriocontroller bootstrap create-ctl-config` in order to give the right url to connect to.
 This should be a full URL ending with a /.

 Defaults to null meaning assume localhost.

-### master.tls_certificate
+### controller.tls_certificate

-Path to TLS certificate to use for the HTTPS server when master.https_port is configured.
+Path to TLS certificate to use for the HTTPS server when controller.https_port is configured.

 Defaults to "database/certificates/cert.crt".

-### master.tls_private_key
+### controller.tls_private_key

-Path to TLS private key to use for the HTTPS server when master.https_port is configured.
+Path to TLS private key to use for the HTTPS server when controller.https_port is configured.

 Defaults to "database/certificates/cert.key".

-### master.auth_secret
+### controller.auth_secret

 Base64 encoded authentication secret used to verify tokens issued to slaves, users, and sessions.
 This should contain 256 bytes of random data, and if changed will cause all tokens become invalid.